ns-co/engine/README.md

   USE_CURL_DLOPEN    - link with libcurl at runtime USE_CODEC_VORBIS   - enable Ogg Vorbis support
   USE_CODEC_OPUS     - enable Ogg Opus support
-  USE_MUMBLE         - enable Mumble support
+  USE_CODEC_XMP      - enable libxmp support for Module player USE_MUMBLE         - enable Mumble support
   USE_VOIP           - enable built-in VoIP support
   USE_INTERNAL_SPEEX - build internal speex library instead of dynamically